patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ![kmeans-tree](./src/Picture/kmeans-tree.png)

-***Note: The 93% accuracy doesn't mean we segmented the customers correctly by 93%**, because we can't be sure that Kmeans correctly 100% segmented the customers (and definitely, it didn't), but we can tell that the Decision Tree can explain the criteria of the clusters correctly by 93%, So we can quite believe to use the criteria from the Decision Tree to cluster customer segmented to follow Kmeans result*
+***Note: The 93% accuracy doesn't mean we segmented the customers correctly by 93%**, because we can't be sure that Kmeans correctly 100% segmented the customers (and definitely, it didn't), but we can tell that the Decision Tree can explain the criteria of the clusters correctly by 93%, So we can take account of the criteria from the Decision Tree to cluster customer segmented to follow Kmeans result.*

 **XGBoost**